-This is one step of enabling New Relic's AWS Lambda monitoring.
+This is the first step to enable New Relic's AWS Lambda monitoring.

-In this integration step, we'll also store your New Relic License Key in the AWS Secrets Manager service, so that we can send your telemetry to your New Relic account.
+In this integration step, we'll also store your New Relic in the AWS Secrets Manager service, so that we can send your telemetry to your New Relic account.

 To enable serverless monitoring using our Lambda layer, you need the following: